isabelcabezasm/designpatterns/factory/README.md

   public ICostume CreateCostume(string superheroe) {

-    return superheroe switch
+    // to add a new superheroe costume, we just add a case in the factory switch return superheroe switch
     {
       "CaptainAmerica" => new CaptainAmericaCostume(),
       "Ironman" => new IronmanCostume(),
       "Thor" => new ThorCostume(),
       "BlackWidow" => new BlackWidowCostume(),
-      // to add a new superheroe costume, you just add a case here _ => null,
+      // we use this class to notify if a costume is not available _ => new UnavailableCostume(),
     };
   }
 }